Mary Lavin: Widowhood and later career

 In 1954, William Walsh died.
 Lavin, her reputation as a major writer already well established, was left to confront her responsibilities alone.
 She raised her three daughters and kept the family farm going at the same time.
 She also managed to keep her literary career on track, continuing to publish short stories and winning several awards for her work, including the Katherine Mansfield Prize in 1961, Guggenheim Fellowships in 1959 and 1961, and an honorary doctorate from UCD in 1968.
 Some of her stories written during this period, dealing with the topic of widowhood, are acknowledged to be among her finest.

 Lavin remarried in 1969.
 Michael Scott was an old friend from Mary's student days in University College.
-He had been a Jesuit priest in Australia, but had obtained release from his vows from Rome and returned to Ireland.
+He had been a Jesuit priest in Australia but had obtained release from his vows from Rome and returned to Ireland.
 The two remained together until Scott's death in 1991.

 In 1992, the members of Aosdána elected Lavin - now retired - Saoi for achieving "singular and sustained distinction" in literature.
-Aosdána is an affiliation of creative artists in Ireland, and the title of Saoi one of the highest honours in Irish culture.
+Aosdána is an affiliation of creative artists in Ireland, and the title of Saoi is one of the highest honours in Irish culture.

-Lavin's granddaughter is the novelist Kathleen MacMahon.
+One of Lavin's daughters became literary editor of the Irish Times; her granddaughter is the novelist Kathleen MacMahon.

+Legacy

 In March 2021 a public square, leading from Lad Lane, where she lived for many years, to Wilton Park, near the Grand Canal, was named Mary Lavin Place.
 It was the first time an Irish woman writer was so honoured.
+The square will open in October 2024.